 Suggested actions include (amongst others): Raising the alert, recording observations (using NEWS2/RESTORE2) and communicating concerns by using the SBARD communication process (more information about SBARD on our webpage here).

-The Southampton City Action Card can be downloaded from the resources zone on the right hand side of the webpage and further information can be obtained from Lindsay Rugman at the CCG.
+The REACT cards can be downloaded from the resources zone on the right hand side of the webpage and further information can be obtained via the contact link at the bottom of this webpage.

 ALERT (Portsmouth Hospitals NHS Trust)